kingjosephm/GAN/README.md

 - Lambda: An couple experiments were run varying the default Lambda parameter of the Pix2Pix model from 50 to 150.
 Results were poor
 - SSIM loss: Srini suggested trying the [SSIM](https://www.tensorflow.org/api_docs/python/tf/image/ssim) loss instead of L1 for the generator loss of Pix2Pix.
 Generated image quality appeared subjectively worse than using L1 based on the default batch size, LR, and optimizer
 - Training epochs: The Pix2Pix authors recommend training for 200 epochs.
 Though we have not run experiments longer than this, validation loss statistics and test image quality do not improve significantly beyond about epoch 50
+- Converting visible to thermal: ???

 # Potential future directions

 - Add dropout layer(s) since the model seems prone to overfitting
-- Focus efforts on other implementations of Pix2Pix/CycleGAN code, e.g. on the `pytorch` branch of this repository
+- Focus efforts on other implementations of Pix2Pix/CycleGAN code, e.g. on the `pytorch` branch of this repository built on [Zhu et al.](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
 - Apply a Canny or other edge-detection filter on the thermal images at read-in
 - Vary patch size since the discriminator in both models relies on a patch GAN architecture
+- Visible to thermal using `pytorch` branch
+- Revisit using [ThermalGAN](https://github.com/vlkniaz/ThermalGAN).
+Apparently this was attempted earlier in the MERGEN project though decided against for some reason